Band History

 In 2006 the band had another growth spurt in the form of pipers David Asher, Louis Bartlett and Heather Bejenaru, as well as drummers Kris Elledge-Adolf, Marie Campbell, and Alice Riddle.
 In 2007 the group expanded again to include Logan Farrell, and the brothers Josiah, Aaron, and Zack Burke.
 The drum section also saw another surge with snares Cary Ritt and Blake Rizzo.
 Another addition was C.T.
 Buckley, the band’s first drum major.
 The next year saw the addition of Jesse Daniels who replaced Colin as bass drummer.
 Later in 2008 Emma Burke and Sarah Webb joined the band as tenor drummers to fill the void left by Kris and Marie’s respective departures.
 Later that same year Daniels left the island, and Sarah’s brother Stephen took over as the bass drummer.
 Our band currently marches at a full strength of 14 pipers and 7 drummers.

 We volunteer to play at variety of non-profit events for the County of Maui, including the Maui fire and police departments, as well as veterans associations.
 Our first function was for the September 11th Memorial in 2002, and the second was leading the Parade opening the Maui County Fair on October 3rd, 2002.
-Since then, we have played at the yearly Robert Burns Night in Kihei (25th January), the St. Patrick’s Day Party at Mulligan’s Irish Pub (Wailea) and twice opened The Upcountry Fair.
+Since then, we have played at the yearly Robert Burns Night in Kihei (25th January), the St. Patrick’s Day Party at Mulligan’s Irish Pub (Wailea), after performing (dressed in green, of course) at Grand Wailea Maui, Wailea Beach Marriott, Hyatt Andaz, Four Seasons Maui and Makena.
+Also, opened The Upcountry Fair several times.

 We played in the 2003 4th of July Makawao Parade for the first time, and probably thanks to wild applause from the crowd, won the ‘Lt.
 Governor’s Trophy’ (2nd overall entry)!
 We have played every year since then, and received awards each time!
 We have also been invited to lead the Maui Fire Department in the Maui County Fair Parade and have been proud to do so for the past several years.
 Other functions include cancer charity events, Memorial Day Services, and the Parade for Returning Troops in May 2005.We also were fortunate enough to travel to ‘The Hawai’ian Scottish Festival’ (held yearly on Oahu) for the first time, in 2007, and performed in the opening ceremonies and onstage both days of the Highland Games.